Chill-Astro/FOSS-Root-Checker/README.md

 </div>

 > [!NOTE]

+> [!NOTE]
-> Also ensure to Download this APK only from Trusted Sources such as FDroid, UptoDown, Appteka (thanks for testing my Pre-Release Builds) and so on.
+> Also ensure to Download this APK only from Trusted Sources.
+> Will Submit to FDroid.
+> Waiting for Approval on UptoDown.
+> Requested an Update on Appteka

 > [!IMPORTANT]
 > This Project is not Affiliated with Google, Magisk, and other Open Source / Closed Source Referenced in this Project.
 Certain Brands mentioned are for General Information Only.